The Truth About Tile and Grout Cleaning — What Homeowners Should Know

 Step 5: Optional Sealing or Color Sealing

-Even if your tile looks fine, unsealed grout is silently absorbing contaminants that degrade both appearance and hygiene.
+Even if your tile looks clean, unsealed grout silently absorbs contaminants that affect both appearance and hygiene.

-Professional cleaning not only restores visual appeal but also:
+Professional tile and grout cleaning not only restores visual appeal but also:

 • Prevents costly regrouting or tile replacement later